How Do Short Films Make Money? (Tips & Tricks)

 You won’t necessarily be selling short films to Netflix anytime soon, but you could post your short film on YouTube or Vimeo and attempt to monetize it.

-Online monetization through an online platform is when the platform pays you a percentage of money per a certain amount of views.
+Online monetization through an online platform is when the platform pays you a percentage of money for a certain number of views.

 Source: Influencer Marketing Hub